 I've done both and can say that online tests are as good as actual measurements to figure out what kind of shoes you need.

 There are already several good sources online to help you figure out the type of running shoes you need.
-One such source is the shoe advisor from Runner's World.
+One such source is the shoe finder from Runner's World.
 However, if you are unfamiliar with technical terms used in the running industry, you'll soon be lost.

 An easier tool you can use that does not require knowing any technical terms is the shoe advisor from Brooks.
 I myself have gone through the steps and must say that the result is pretty accurate.